muratk3n/thirdwave/en/README.md

 See *ST Voyager* V. Conspiracy ep; it was all about false positives.

-Once upon a time u cld get a prescient take on a social issue through big tent scifi like that.
-There are still some shows which have this, but they aint Trek.
+Once upon a time u cld get such a prescient take on a social issue through big tent scifi.
+There are still some shows that have this, but they aint Trek.

 ---